bibliadelpueblo/BibliaLibre/Bibles/Spanish.ReinaValera1909/src/framework.md

 ^0^
 ### Algunos deberes queridos en apuros del vecino; Devolución de propiedad perdida
 ^1^ ^a^ ^4^ ^a^[**22:1** Éxod 23,4]
-### Varias regulaciones, especialmente en lo que respecta a evitar desastres naturales.
+### Varias regulaciones, especialmente en lo que respecta a evitar desastres naturales
 ^5^ \ ^7^ ^a^ ^a^[**22:7** Lev 22,28] \ ^8^ \ ^11^ ^a^ ^a^[**22:11** Lev 19,19] \ ^12^ ^a^ ^a^[**22:12** Núm 15,38]
 ### Cómo tratar a una mujer acusada por su esposo de perder la virginidad antes del matrimonio
 ^19^ ^a^ ^a^[**22:19** Deut 22,29] \ ^21^